GichuriNdungu/capstone_final/readme.md

 # Reshift Africa - Capstone Project

-**Reshift Africa** is a comprehensive platform designed to facilitate carbon offsetting partnerships by connecting offsetters and project developers.
+**Reshift Africa** is a comprehensive end-to-end website designed to facilitate carbon offsetting partnerships by connecting offsetters and project developers.
 This website was developed as the final year capstone project, showcasing the integration of modern web technologies, user-centered design, and database-driven functionality.

 ---